rmorales723/realestate/README.md

 ## This Project is a Real Estate Application.
-#### Implementing React, Next.js Framework for the Frontend, JavaScript, and RapidAPI for the Backend Database.
+#### Implementing React, Next.js Framework for the Frontend, JavaScript.
+RapidAPI for the Backend Database.

 #### Getting Started
 First, run the development server: